Managing Change in a Changeable World

 But achieving this level of support is not easy when employees are understandably reticent about tech-driven change.
 It is notable that of the 580 respondents in the 3PL study – 21% of whom were from manufacturing – 15% of the shippers cited a non-digital culture or mindset as the reason for not investing in digital technology.

-"Applying new solutions empowered by technology inevitably touches the workforce, and culture is a key consideration when planning change management programs," said Dave Bushee, vice president of logistics technology at Penske Logistics.
+"Applying new solutions empowered by technology inevitably touches the workforce, and culture is a key consideration when planning change management programs," said Dave Bushee, senior vice president of logistics technology at Penske Logistics.

 One of the most important tools for gaining buy-in is communications; ensuring that every affected employee understands the rationale for a new solution and how it will impact their role.
 People who understand an impending change in their routines are much less likely to be intimidated by it.
 Penske Logistics has learned this lesson over the course of countless implementation projects.